pfafman/meteor-photo-up/README.md

 * minDisplayHeight: minimum height for the display window

+* requiredAspectRatio: number, if set will require the given aspect ratio and only return the image if it is valid.

 * callback - function that gets the photo object as a parameter when ever it changes.

 ```